artiebits/pdf-to-printer/README.md

 ### Printer Size Notes

-If you need 4"x3" paper size and assuming it is selectable from your printer preference settings, you can set the following:
+For example, If you need 4"x3" paper size and assuming it is selectable from your printer preference settings, you can set the following:

 ```
 print("assets/Labeli.pdf", {